Overview

 installed, a double-click on an .adf file, for example, opens a

-adjustments may be made, or more disks can be added, and the disk
+configuration adjustments may be made, and the disk

 content can then be launched.